UK wins Brexit transition deal in return for Irish vow

 However, Barnier warned: “A decisive step remains a step; we are not at the end of the road and there still remains a lot of work to be done, including on Ireland and Northern Ireland.”

-The pound rose as much as 1 percent against the dollar to $1.4088, its strongest since Feb.
+The pound rose as much as one percent against the dollar to $1.4088 GBP=D3, its strongest since Feb.
 16.

 Davis, who unlike May campaigned for Brexit, said he was pleased with EU agreement to let Britain negotiate and sign trade deals with other countries while remaining covered by EU common trade policy during the transition.
 Those deals would then take effect once Britain was free to do so in 2021.